The Christian life has a gritty, sobering side to it that leads to maximum glory.

 They were instructed to hear, to listen deeply to what the Spirit was saying: Those who conquered their fear and found faithfulness in Christ, would not be hurt by what was going to hurt their persecutors—the second death—a fate far worse than anything known in this world.
 Though the faithful saints might die, they would only die once, but their tormentors would die twice, and be hurt forever.

 By 177 AD., the Christian faith had been in Lyons, France for twenty-five years.
 Not everyone was happy over this fact.
 The city had been scheduled to celebrate the greatness of the emperor, an event when officials would hire professional performers to entertain the crowd.
 But this time to satisfy their dislike toward the Christians, they rounded up some local believers for entertainment.
 They seized Pothinus, the leader of the Christians there, who was 92 years old and who had planted the church in Lyons.
 He didn’t last long.
 After severe abuse at their hands, he died in a cell that was not much bigger than a refrigerator.
-The rest they brought out in the arena and exposed to wild animals.
-At the end of each session, the Christians were returned to holding cells until the next day’s ordeals.
+The rest of the captured believers they brought out in the arena and exposed to wild animals.
+At the end of each session, these were returned to holding cells until the next day’s ordeals.

 One of them, a slave woman named Blandina, desperately prayed and encouraged the others to remain steadfast in their faith.
 At the commencement of every session, the members of the little band were pressured to save themselves by renouncing their faith and swearing allegiance to idols.
 The Roman citizens among them who refused to recant were beheaded.
 It was relatively painless.
 But slaves like Blandina, or foreigners, were tortured like non-humans.

 After days of painful humiliation, Blandina was brought before a crowd eager to see her break.
 The arena facilitators beat her, then made her sit in a super-heated iron chair.
 When these failed, they loosed a mad bull on her that tossed her around like a doll.
-The debacle threatened to drag out beyond the patience of the crowd, so they finally dispatched her with a sword.
+The debacle threatened to drag out beyond the patience of the crowd, so her tormentors finally dispatched her with a sword.

 Blandina was not faithful to a cause or a philosophy of life, but to a glorious Person who had Himself gone through the same thing—and worse—for her.
 She had heard the Spirit’s word, allowed it to settle into her heart, and was able to overcome the paralysis that always accompanies dark fear.